Cneorum

 Cneorum is a genus of flowering plants in the rue or citrus family Rutaceae.
 The two species are native to Europe and the Canary Islands.

+Etymology

+The name is from New Latin with Greek origins in the word kneōron (κνέωρον), the name for a plant, possibly spurge flax (Daphne gnidium).

 Species

 As of January 2018, Plants of the World Online accepted the following two species: